cmilr/Visual-Studio-For-Mac-Dark-Syntax-HoneyBees/README.md

 ## Supports C#, XML, HTML, CSS

-Seeing as how I spend most of my time coding in C#, that is where I have concentrated my efforts — developing a readable and attractive color scheme for C#.
+Seeing as how I spend most of my coding time in C#, that is where I have concentrated my efforts — on developing a readable and attractive color scheme for C#.
 I'm also fairly happy with the XML highlighting.

 That said, if you'd like to contribute, feel free to work-up the HTML or CSS sections.
 I don't do much web development